mikeddecker/judge/documentation/AI-Judge.md

 - [ ] ⏫ Walk through general page
 - [ ] ⏫ Discuss the discussion points
 - [ ] ⏫ Send Eva email about recording on competitions
+    - Yes, she wrote something about Gymfed(leden) -> gymfed videos

+I will propose -> training can still be on the same dataset.